-I am pleased to be writing to you with details of Glencore plc's (the "Company") Annual General Meeting for this year (the "AGM").
-The AGM will be held at Theater-Casino Zug, Artherstrasse 2-4, Zug on 26 May at 11:30 a.m.
+I am pleased to be writing to you with details of Glencore plc's (the "Company") Annual General Meeting for this year.
+The AGM will be held at Theater-Casino Zug, Artherstrasse 2-4, Zug on 29 May at 12.00 p.m.
 CEST.
 The formal notice of AGM is set out on pages 3 and 4 of this document.